 Brussels Sprouts in Cheese Sauce

-Brussel Sprouts.
+Brussels sprouts.
 Baked in a cheese sauce.
 With bread crumb topping.
-If you're a Brussel Sprouts fan, your ship just came in.
+If you're a Brussels sprouts fan, your ship just came in.
 Wait, though: we took this incredibly healthy vegetable -- and kept it healthy!
-Even with the cheese sauce and the bread crumbs, this dish is still only 2 Weight Watchers PointsPlus® per cup / 150 g serving.
-So tuck in and just enjoy.
 Bonus: it's quick and easy to make with one little cheat on the sauce.

-Trim the Brussel Sprouts and wash them.
+- Trim the Brussels sprouts and wash them.
 Cook them until tender.

-Brussel Sprouts cooking times: Boil small to medium-sized ones for 5 minutes, large-sized ones for up to 15 minutes.
+You can make this up to a day ahead; store covered in refrigerator and remove from fridge 1/2 hour before baking.
+Brussels sprouts cooking times: Boil small to medium-sized ones for 5 minutes, large-sized ones for up to 15 minutes.
 Or pressure cooker: 6 minutes for small to medium ones, 12 minutes for large ones.
-You can make this up to a day ahead; store covered in refrigerator and remove from fridge 1/2 hour before baking.

 Tried this recipe?Let us know how it was!